 Our biggest tip on finding the right mothers group for you

-- Don’t wait for a mother group to find you.
-Go out and look for them.
-Like playgroups or any other networking event, the first time can be awkward and that is ok, and if it doesn’t work out then try another one.
-Don’t be put off by one experience.
+Like playgroups or any other networking event, the first time can be awkward and that is ok.
+Remember, if it doesn’t work out then try another one.
+Don’t be put off by just one experience.

 Mothers Group location ideas

-Libraries are another unlikely option for mothers group meetings and you might be able to tie it in with one of their free baby programs.
+Libraries are another unlikely option for mothers group meetings and you might be able to tie it in with one of their free programs targeted to babies and toddlers.

 Coffee shops are a common destination (for obvious reasons), especially when it comes to smaller groups.
-The Brisbane Kids website is slowly populating a section with child-friendly cafes to make it easier to find places that are encouraging a parent clientele.
+The Brisbane Kids website is slowly populating a section with child-friendly cafes to make it easier to find places which are actively encouraging a young families.

 Baby/Mum movies sessions are run at most cinemas and they mean you can actually watch a movie, with friends, without worrying that your baby is going to upset anyone.